mrisher/smtp-sts/spec.md

   _smtp_sts TXT record.

-When fetching a new policy, or when fetching a policy for a domain with an expired policy or if the sender detects a policy update (by checking policy id or computing SHA256 of policy), the new policy SHOULD be authenticated before use.
+When fetching a new policy, or when fetching a policy for a domain with an expired policy or if the sender detects a policy update (by checking policy id), the new policy SHOULD be authenticated before use.
 If the policy domain is DNSSEC enabled, then sender MAY skip explicit policy authentication mechanisms mentioned above ('a' field in the policy).
+The requirement is that the policy should be authenticated by either dnssec OR webpki mechanism.

 ## Recipient's Certificate Validation